qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/tutorials/tutorial-part-4-2.rst

 ::

     converter: function(data) {
-      if (qx.core.Environment.get("browser.name") == "ie") {
-        data = Date.parse(data.replace(/( \+)/, " UTC$1"));
-      }
       return new Date(data);
     }

-The converter method creates a date object from the given String.
-Don't be confused by the if statement.
-The tweets model has a format which is not standard UTC format in JavaScript and Internet Explorer has problems parsing the String, therefore a short conversion is needed before the date object can be created.
+The converter method creates a date object from the given number (time in milliseconds).
 The ``configureItem`` method should be known from :doc:`tutorial part 3 <tutorial-part-3>`, there are only some improvements to keep the same behavior as before.

 Great, now we've got it!
 Run ``generate.py`` to create the application.